Eihen/JasperPHP/README.md

 #### PHP 5
 For PHP 5.6+ support see [php5](https://github.com/Eihen/JasperPHP/tree/php5) branch.

+### Installation
+##### Composer
+`composer require eihen/jasper-php`

+Note that at the current time all releases are beta, so you need to adjust your [minimum stability](https://getcomposer.org/doc/04-schema.md#minimum-stability) setting in the project's composer.json file.

 ### JasperStarter
 For detailed information on the JasperStarter used in this package refer to refer to: [JasperStarter Binary Package](https://github.com/Eihen/JasperStarter-bin).